elba7r/system-v9/erpnext/docs/user/manual/en/regional/india/gst-setup.md

-# GST Features in ERPNext
+# GST Features in Revalue ERP

 ### 1. Setting up GSTIN

 GST Law requires that you maintain the GSTIN number for all your suppliers and vendors.
-In ERPNext, GSTIN is linked to the **Address**
+In Revalue ERP, GSTIN is linked to the **Address**

 <img class="screenshot" alt="GST in Customer" src="/docs/assets/img/regional/india/gstin-customer.gif">